 These sorts of activities can be done at a variety of levels, including at a very low intensity helping you to gradually build up.
 And they can have the added benefit of helping you build up strength and improve balance and coordination.
 If you want give this a go, try out one of the low intensity videos in our list of resources.

-If you’re social distancing and able to leave the house once a day for exercise, there are other ways you can move that you might find relax you and help clear your head.
+If you’re social distancing and able to leave the house for exercise, there are other ways you can move that you might find relax you and help clear your head.
 Some people, including Ian, find activities like cycling can help lift their spirits and improve their focus.
 Ian uses an electric bike when he gets out for his daily form of exercise, which allows him to take his cycle ride at his own pace.
 And Heraldo walks in the green areas near his home, taking the opportunity to both move more and get closer to nature.